krasenslavov/formajs/README.md

 #### NPM + SASS

-The following command line sequennce will install the FormaJS with SASS dependency and the you can easily start building/customizing your stylehseets. (assuming you have the latest npm + sass versions installed on your machine)
+The following command line sequennce will install the `FormaJS` with `SASS` dependency and then you can easily start building/customizing your stylehseets. (assuming you have the latest `npm` + `SASS` versions installed on your machine)

     mkdir my-project
     cd my-project